 Middle Arm Trail

-Cycling Middle Arm Trail atop the dyke enables ideal viewing of diverse sea birds.
-On the opposite shore Vancouver International Airport and the seaplane harbour swirls with “big bird” activity.
+Cycling Middle Arm Trail atop the dike enables ideal viewing of diverse sea birds.
+On the opposite shore, Vancouver International Airport and the seaplane harbor swirls with “big bird” activity.

 Before traveling under Number 2 Road Bridge, we turn southward taking the trail to Lynas Lane, which connects us to the wide bicycle lane along Granville Avenue.

 Minoru Park justifies a short detour north on Gilbert Road.
 Heritage trees grow throughout the park.
 Planted on what was once the Brighouse Estate, an American elm reaches 66 feet (20 m) high, 132 feet (40 m) wide at the crown.